Toro Negro State Forest: Trail #11 (T9-to-T5 Connector)

 An unnamed trail, but referenced and marked in the DRNA maps, is a trail that could be termed Trail #11 for referential purposes.
-It was located midway on Trail #9 (that is, about 0.2 mile west of PR-546) and headed north to Trail #5.
-It met Trail #9 at a point about 0.2 mile west of PR-546.
-This trail was about 0.3 mile long.
+It was located midway on Trail #9 (that is, about 0.2 mi west of PR-546) and headed north to Trail #5.
+It met Trail #9 at a point about 0.2 mi west of PR-546.
+This trail was about 0.3 mi long.
 It served the double purpose of acting as a nature trail while at the same time it connected Trails 5 and 9, thus making for a shortcut from Trail #5 back to the car parking area via Trail #9.
 DRNA considers this unnamed trail a part of (an offshoot of) Trail #5.

 Campgrounds

 The campgrounds (camping area) at Toro Negro is called Los Viveros.
 It is located on PR-143, Km 32.5.
 Its coordinates are at 18.17502°N, 66.49202°W. Camping is available for a maximum of 35 people.
 Camping facilities include restrooms and showers.
 A permit is required for camping and they are purchased in advance, as there are no permit sales on premises.
 In the proximity of the campgrounds there is also a picnic area.
 It has six picnic shelters with covered BBQ, on-site water, and a spot for a campfire.